This Catalan custard, or crèma Catalana, is a classic Spanish dessert made with lemon and vanilla-infused milk, egg, and

 Gradually whisk in about 1 cup hot milk.
 Scrape the egg yolk mixture into the remaining hot milk in the saucepan and cook over low heat, stirring, until the custard is creamy and thick enough to thickly coat the back of a spoon thickly.
 Do not allow the mixture to boil.

 - 5. About 20 minutes before serving, remove the cazuelitas from the refrigerator and discard the plastic wrap.
-Use a paper towel to gently blot away any surface moisture on top of each.
+Use a paper towel to gently blot any surface moisture from the top of each.
 Sprinkle 1 tablespoon turbinado sugar evenly over each custard.
 Caramelize the sugar on the surface in any of the 2 ways described below the recipe.
 Serve at once.

 - To caramelize using an iron salamander